coderefinery/train-the-trainer/content/welcome.md

 ## Tools for this workshop

-We always start workshops with these:
+We often start workshops with these:
 - [HackMD mechanics and controls](https://coderefinery.github.io/manuals/hackmd-mechanics/)
 - [Zoom mechanics and controls](https://coderefinery.github.io/manuals/zoom-mechanics/)